learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 You should be able to visit [http://localhost:3000](http://localhost:3000) and be greeted by _"Hello World!"_.

-There're two `COPY` and one `RUN` statements in the `Dockerfile`.
-So you should expect to see at least 3 layers more than the base image:
+There is a `COPY` and a `RUN` statements in the `Dockerfile`.
+So you should expect to see at least two layers more than the base image:

 ```bash
 $ docker history node-vanilla